okasi/c9-frontend-assessment/README.md

 <br/>

-Navigate in to the folder and install development and production dependencies.
+Navigate in to the folder and install development and production dependencies

 ```
 cd c9-frontend-assessment